 Little Snowbird Backcountry primitive campsites.
 Wide open spaces, majestic views of the Great Smoky Mountains.
-Trout fishing, foraging, hiking, atv/utv trails for miles.
+Trout fishing, foraging, hiking, atv/utv.
 Cool off wading in the cool, clear, clean waters of little snowbird creek.
 5 creekside camp sites, 2 of which are large enough for an RV.
 One mountainside and 3 mountaintop sites.
-Property is 16mi. from Robbinsville, NC the last 7mi are gravel road, half of which is state maintained and just a short drive from the Cherohala Skyway, Deals Gap ‘tail of the dragon’ and lake Santeelah in the Nantahala National Forest.
+Go through gate & up Blueberry Mtn Rd to mountaintop campsites, when road at top forks bear left to get to site 8 & 9.
+Perfect for towable campers.
+AWD vehicle is recommended.
+Property is 16mi. from Robbinsville, NC the last 7mi are gravel road, half of which is state maintained.
+Once on the gravel part of Little Snowbird Rd you’ll go about 3mi and see a sign that says Cole Denton Rd, some GPS devices will say to go straight down this dead end road, follow the directional arrowed Lil Snowbird Farm sign on this sign post.
+The property is just a short drive from Sassafras Falls hiking trail, the Cherohala Skyway, Deals Gap ‘tail of the dragon’ and Lake Santeelah Cheoah Point Rec area.
 Come relax, decompress and just enjoy nature’s beauty.

 - Check in: After 2PM